TelemetryDeck/docs/articles/notebooks.md

 ## Putting It All Together: A Real-World Example

 Now that we've covered the basics, let's see how notebooks work in practice.
-We'll walk through an example of analyzing an app's onboarding flow, showing how notebooks help maintain context long-term.
+We'll walk through an example of analyzing an app's Onboarding flow, showing how notebooks help maintain context long-term.

 ### Setting Up the Analysis